karpovnik97/DDIT-Team-C/working_files/deliverables/deliverables/ai_tool_policy_appendix.md

 AI assistants are permitted as productivity tools.
 They are not permitted as substitutes for the team's strategic thinking, analytical judgment, or original recommendations.
 The distinction matters: the grade is for your thinking, not for AI output.

-If you cannot explain and defend every claim in your deliverable under instructor questioning, the work does not meet the standard regardless of the quality of the prose.
+**If you cannot explain and defend every claim in your deliverable under instructor questioning, the work does not meet the standard regardless of the quality of the prose!**

 ---